-The City of Miami Gardens Anti-Poverty Strategy describes the programs and policies that will be utilized to reduce the number of households with incomes below the poverty line, in coordination with affordable housing efforts.
-The Department of Community Development will deploy a strategy responsive to the needs of low-income citizens and disadvantaged populations throughout the City.
+The City of Miami Garden's Anti-Poverty Strategy describes the programs and policies that will be utilized to reduce the number of households with incomes below the poverty line, in coordination with affordable housing efforts.
+The Community Development Department will deploy a strategy responsive to the needs of low-income citizens and disadvantaged populations throughout the City.

-The Department of Community Development will further the U.S. HUD national objectives by coordinating the priorities established in the City's visioning process with goals and objectives adopted by HUD.
+The Community Development Department will further the HUD's national objectives by coordinating the priorities established in the City's visioning process with goals and objectives adopted by HUD.